Web analysts spend a lot of time exploring where visitors to their websites come from:

 utm_campaign is enough that most web analytics software will misclassify all the visitors who clicked on that link.

-Note that using a traditional web analytics solution, it is:
+Note that using a traditional web analytics sol

 - Impossible to spot that an error has been made on the query string in most cases